Skip to main content

 Change

-This replaces the current selection using the search pattern and replacement pattern specified in the Text Search Configurator.
+This replaces the current selection using the search pattern and replacement pattern specified in the Text Search Configuration.

 For example: